martindsouza/talkapex/source/_posts/2017/2017-10-15-docker-oracle-and-apex.md

 date: 2017-10-15 19:12:39
 alias:
 ---
+_Update: I've moved my setup process to Dockerize Oracle and APEX to Github.
+It will be maintained with the latest steps I'm using it.
+The repository is [docker-oracle-setup](https://github.com/martindsouza/docker-oracle-setup)._

 Last week I needed to test an Oracle 12.2 feature and got hooked on Docker.
 I wrote an article on [how to setup an Oracle DB 12.2 Docker container](http://www.talkapex.com/2017/10/how-to-setup-oracle-db-12-2-docker-container/).
 This solved my goal to test the 12.2 feature.
 [Roel Hartman](https://twitter.com/RoelH) then wrote a [followup article](http://roelhartman.blogspot.ca/2017/10/dockerize-your-apex-development.html) about how to setup an Oracle database in a Docker container but preserve the data on his laptop.
 I.e. if the container was deleted or needed to be rebuilt his database data wouldn't be lost.